m2osw/iplock/README.md

 The configuration files are saved under `/etc/iplock/firewall`.
-These are used to setup the base firewall which the `iplock` can later use to dynamically add and remove rules of what looks like hacking attempts.
+These are used to setup the base firewall which the `iplock` can later use to dynamically add and remove rules and IP addresses of what looks like hacking attempts.

 ## Configuration Files organization